 TL;DR

 Kiro's spec-driven concept is sound, but AWS model constraints, workflow rigidity, and context limitations push teams to evaluate alternatives.
-After testing six tools: Intent for living specs with multi-agent orchestration, Spec Kit and OpenSpec for open-source portability, Cursor for lightweight IDE guardrails, Codex for parallel execution, and Devin for fully autonomous delegation.
+After testing six tools: Augment Cosmos for model-agnostic agent orchestration at organizational scale, Spec Kit and OpenSpec for open-source portability, Cursor for lightweight IDE guardrails, Codex for parallel execution, and Devin for fully autonomous delegation.

 Why Developers Look for Kiro Alternatives